YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Information: This indicates that an ADD, CHANGE, or TEMPLATE command specified an xxxx argument definition for the BUFFER_SIZE qualifier, which is incompatible with the definition of the BLOCKSIZE. yyyy specifies the minimum buffer size that can support this block size.

-Action: Modify the block size and/or buffer size so they are compatible.
+Action: Modify the block size and/or buffer size so that they are compatible.
 Review the accompanying message(s) for the buffer size.

 --------------